Tanwar-12/Face-Mask-Detection/README.md

 # Workflow:
   ## Data Preparation:
+  * Total 105 images for training and 29 images for validation present in 2 classes.
   * Create a bounding boxes with the help of label-img And makesense.ai website according to YoloV5.
   * Prepare folder structure that can be accept by YoloV5.
   ![train folders](https://github.com/Tanwar-12/Face-Mask-Detection/assets/110081008/69b19a8e-2f81-4d9b-a762-ffa73ac59be1)